Mauricio-Camilo/projeto3-driveneats/README.md

 ## About

 This website allows you to easily choose your combo (drink, food, dessert), then send the order by WhatsApp directly to the restaurant.
+Below are the implemented features:

+- Dynamic options choice
+- Responsive layout
+- Send the message via whatsapp

 ## Technologies